HopLittleBunny/WorkReads/privacy.md

-# Privacy Policy – WorkReads

-**Last updated:** January 2026

-WorkReads (“we”, “our”, or “us”) respects your privacy.
-This Privacy Policy explains how information is collected, used, and protected when you use the WorkReads mobile application.

----

-## 1. Information We Collect

-### Information You Provide
-Depending on how you use the app, we may collect:
-- Role and interest preferences selected during onboarding
-- Articles you save, dismiss, or interact with
-- Collections you create to organise saved content
-- Feedback or messages you send to support
-- Your email address if you contact us directly or choose to create an account

-Providing this information is optional unless required for specific features.

----

-### Automatically Collected Information
-We may automatically collect limited, non-identifiable information, including:
-- App usage data (such as features used and content viewed)
-- Reading progress and time spent in the app
-- Device and app performance information (such as app version and operating system)

-This information is used to improve app performance and user experience.

----

-## 2. How We Use Information
+Privacy Policy – WorkReads

+Last updated: January 2026

+WorkReads (“WorkReads”, “we”, “our”, or “us”) is a professional reading intelligence application designed to help professionals access ranked and distilled business insights.

+This Privacy Policy explains what information we collect, how we use it, and how it is protected when you use the WorkReads mobile application.

+1. Information We Collect
+A. Account & Authentication

+WorkReads supports Sign in with Apple and Sign in with Google.

+When you create an account, we may receive:

+Email address

+Name (if provided by the authentication provider)

+If you use Apple’s private relay feature, your email may be anonymized.

+Passwords are not stored by WorkReads.

+B. Profile Information

+To personalize your intelligence stream, you may provide:

+Professional role

+Organization (optional)

+Country (optional)

+This information is used solely to improve content relevance and ranking accuracy.

+C. Interaction & Usage Signals

+To power personalization and ranking, WorkReads stores:

+Swipe left (skip) signals

+Swipe right (save) signals

+Swipe-up opens

+Saves and ratings

+Follows

+Reading activity patterns

+Private notes created within the app

+These signals are linked to your account and are used only to refine relevance and improve system performance.

+D. Content Stored by WorkReads

+WorkReads stores:

+AI-generated Intelligence Brief summaries

+Associated metadata (title, author, tags, source link)

+WorkReads does not store or redistribute full third-party articles as a substitute for the original source.

+Users are provided with a direct external link to read the full article from the original publisher.

+E. Diagnostics & Technical Information

+We may collect limited technical information such as:

+App version

+Device type

+Operating system version

+Crash and performance diagnostics

+This information is used only to maintain app stability and reliability.

+WorkReads does not store IP addresses for tracking purposes.

+2. How We Use Information

 We use collected information to:

-- Provide and maintain core app functionality
+Provide core app functionality

-- Personalise content recommendations based on your preferences
-- Track reading progress and engagement
+Rank content using Quality, Relevance, and Freshness signals

+Personalize your feed

-- Improve app performance, stability, and reliability
+Improve product performance and stability

+Generate Intelligence Brief summaries

-- Respond to support requests and user feedback
+Respond to support requests

----

-## 3. Local Data Storage

-Most user data is stored locally on your device using standard mobile storage technologies.
-This may include:
-- Reading preferences
-- Saved and dismissed articles
-- Reading progress and collections
-- Content interaction history

-Local data is not transmitted to our servers unless you explicitly create an account or use features that require syncing or communication with backend services.

----

-## 4. Third-Party Services

-WorkReads may use trusted third-party services to support app functionality, including:
-- **Supabase** for backend services such as content delivery and authentication
-- **Expo / React Native** for app development and deployment infrastructure

-These services process data in accordance with their own privacy policies and applicable laws.

----

-## 5. AI & Content Recommendations

-WorkReads uses algorithmic and AI-assisted systems to recommend and summarise content based on:
-- Your selected role and interest areas
-- Content metadata (such as topic, length, and source)
-- General engagement signals
+Protect the integrity and security of the platform

+WorkReads does not use personal data for advertising.

+3. Artificial Intelligence Usage

+WorkReads uses third-party AI services (such as Google Gemini) to:

+Generate structured Intelligence Brief summaries

+Improve content clarity

+Support relevance modeling

+When AI services are used, content text and contextual relevance signals may be processed.

-Personal identity information is not shared with external AI providers.
+Personal identity information (such as your name or email) is not intentionally shared with AI providers for summarization purposes.

-We do not sell user data or use it to train public AI models.
+WorkReads does not sell data and does not use personal data to train public AI models.

-AI-generated content is provided for informational purposes only.

----
+4. Infrastructure & Service Providers

+WorkReads uses trusted service providers to operate the application, including:

+Supabase – secure database and backend infrastructure

+Expo – mobile app infrastructure and deployment

+Google Gemini AI – content summarization services

+These providers process data only as necessary to deliver core app functionality.

-## 6. Data Sharing
+5. Data Sharing

 We do not sell personal data.

-Information may be shared only:
+We may share limited information only:

-- With trusted service providers necessary to operate the app
+With infrastructure providers necessary to operate the app

-- When required by law or legal process
+When required by law or valid legal process

----
+To protect user safety or platform integrity

+WorkReads does not share data for advertising purposes.

-## 7. Data Retention
+6. Data Retention

-- **Local data:** Retained on your device until deleted or the app is uninstalled
-- **Account-related data (if applicable):** Retained until you request deletion
-- **Operational or analytics data:** Retained only as long as necessary for app improvement and maintenance
+We retain data:

+For as long as your account remains active

+As necessary to provide functionality

+As required to comply with legal obligations

-You may request deletion of any associated data at any time by contacting us.
+You may request deletion of your account and associated data at any time by contacting:

-📧 **Email:** founder@hoplittlebunny.com
+📧 founder@hoplittlebunny.com

----

-## 8. Tracking
+7. Tracking

-WorkReads does not track users across other companies’ apps or websites.
+WorkReads does not track users across other companies’ apps or websites for advertising purposes.

----

-## 9. Your Rights
+8. Your Rights

 Depending on your location, you may have the right to:

-- Access your personal information
+Access your personal information

-- Request correction of inaccurate data
+Request correction of inaccurate data

-- Request deletion of your data
+Request deletion of your data
-- Clear or reset personalisation preferences within the app

----

-## 10. Security

-We apply reasonable technical and organisational safeguards to protect your information, including secure local storage for sensitive data where applicable.
-However, no method of storage or transmission is completely secure.

----
+Withdraw consent where applicable

+To exercise these rights, contact:

+📧 founder@hoplittlebunny.com

-## 11. Children’s Privacy
+9. Children’s Privacy

-WorkReads is not intended for children under the age of 13.
+WorkReads is not intended for individuals under the age of 13.

 We do not knowingly collect personal information from children.

----

-## 12. Changes to This Policy
+10. Changes to This Policy

-This Privacy Policy may be updated from time to time.
-Any changes will be posted on this page with an updated revision date.
+We may update this Privacy Policy from time to time.
+Updates will be posted with a revised “Last updated” date.

----

-## 13. Contact Us
+11. Contact Us

-If you have questions or concerns about this Privacy Policy, please contact:
+If you have questions about this Privacy Policy:

-📧 **founder@hoplittlebunny.com**
+📧 founder@hoplittlebunny.com